Words and terms used in the world of From The Waters.

 The capital city of Tetakon.

-Attacking players in aerikx.
+The name of the attacking players in aerikx.
 A minimum of two are required for a team.

 Noun.
 Plural ryxilhs.
-When a Striker reaches a certain level of notoriety amongst their rank, a particular name might surface and be used by other Strikers.
+When an Aelish Striker reaches a certain level of notoriety amongst their rank, a particular name might surface and be used by other Strikers.
 When that name is recognised by the Warlord and put onto a plaque in Wyaxia it becomes a ryxilh.
 The name is usually related to the Striker's personality or capabilities in some way.
 Also known as a Legend.

-An Aelin town in a resort-focussed area.
+An Aelish town in a resort-focussed area.

 A breed of jalu designed for the desert.
 They have long eyelashes and wide paws.